projecttacoma/deqm-test-kit/README.md

 - Your tests must be in `lib`
 - `lib` should contain only one file.
 All other files should be in a subdirectory.
-The file in lib be what people use to import your gem after they have installed it.
+The file in lib is what people use to import your gem after they have installed it.
 For example, if your test kit contains a file `lib/my_test_suite.rb`, then after installing your test kit gem, I could include your test suite with `require 'my_test_suite'`.